bautt-s/bautts-spill-game/README.md

 # Paint & Spill Game

-Simple web browser game for having a quick good fun!
+Simple web browser game for a quick good fun!
 Game is inspired by Avojak's game for ElementaryOS.
 Its original repository can be found at [https://github.com/avojak/paint-spill](https://github.com/avojak/paint-spill)

 ![image](https://github.com/bautt-s/bautts-spill-game/assets/109627713/10274754-9bd4-4a7e-8fe7-f180615fbaed)